 How do I get credit for my previous post-secondary education?

-BCIT supports several processes that help you get credit for study and work that you have already done.Top
+BCIT supports several processes that help you get credit for your past study and work experience.Top

 I'm new to BCIT.
 Where can I get more information to prepare myself for BCIT?

 I'm a returning student.
 Where can I get more information?Top